globocom/huskyCI/CONTRIBUTING.md

      ```

 2. **Short Test Skip:**
-   - Each integration test should begin with a specific check to skip the test if it is being run in short mode:
+   - Each integration test should begin with a specific check to skip the test if it is being run in short mode, for example:
      ```go
      func TestMongoIntegration(t *testing.T) {
        if testing.Short() {